Cradley Heath F.C.

 Cradley Heath F.C. was an English association football club based in Cradley Heath in the Black Country.
-The club competed in the Birmingham & District League, one of the country's strongest semi-professional leagues, between 1922 and 1961 and won the league championship in the 1925–26, 1930–31 and 1931–32 seasons.
+Between 1922 and 1961, the club competed in the Birmingham & District League, one of the country's strongest semi-professional leagues, and won the league championship in the 1925–26, 1930–31 and 1931–32 seasons.
 The club also competed in the FA Cup on a regular basis.

 A new Cradley Heath F.C. competed briefly in the Midland Football Combination in the 1990s but it had no connection to the original Cradley Heath club.